prateek1verma/genedrive/README.md

 The literature database is available in the folder literature_database

-The main tool *DrMxR* is the file.
+The main tool *DrMxR* is the file: DrMxR.cdf

-DrMxR.cdf

 All the above files can be cloned or downloaded.